small0live/minerva-wp/README.md

 *Scoring*

-Responses are provided on a 5-point Likert-type scale ranging from strongly disagree to strongly agree, and can be assessed at the scale level (single variable) or facet level (five variables).
+Responses are provided on a 5-point Likert-type scale ranging from strongly disagree (1) to strongly agree (5), and can be assessed at the scale level (single variable) or facet level (five variables).
 Mean ratings, at the scale or facet level, are used to determine level of collectivism, where a higher value indicates greater collectivism.

 | Label  | Item  | Facet |